Shekhar-ccbp/Nxt-Trendz/README.md

-Nxt Trendz ( ECommerce Clone - Amazon, Flipkart
+Nxt Trendz - Eteva Tech Consulting Assignment

 Implemented Nxt Trendz application which is a clone for ECommerce applications like Amazon, Flipkart where users can login and can see list of products with search, filters, sort by, etc..